kingzamzon/docs/docs/intro.md

 # Intro - Start Here

-Lit (Lockable Interactive Token) Protocol is an open source, decentralized utility that uses encryption to provide blockchain users access to digital and real world experiences.
+Lit Protocol is an open source, decentralized utility that uses encryption to provide blockchain users access to digital and real world experiences.

 The network acts as a decentralized access control list (ACL) which leverages on-chain data to grant users access to content, software, and other decentralized networks.